Four Brothers (film): Release

 Four Brothers was released in the United States on August 12, 2005.
+Big B, a Malayalam Movie, is an unofficial remake of this movie.

 Reception

 Box office

 Four Brothers grossed $74.5 million in the United States and Canada, and $18 million in other territories, for a worldwide total of $92.5 million, against a budget of $30 million.

 It made $21.2 million on its first weekend, topping the box office.

 Critical response

-On the review aggregator Rotten Tomatoes, the film holds an approval rating of 52% based on 133 reviews, with an average rating of 5.7/10.
+On the review aggregator Rotten Tomatoes, the film holds an approval rating of 53% based on 132 reviews, with an average rating of 5.7/10.
 The site's critics consensus reads: "Despite striking a believable rapport among its principal actors, Four Brothers overwhelms with ultra-violent, vigilante-glorifying action and devolves into too many fractured, insubstantial thematic directions."
-At Metacritic the film has a weighted average score of 49 out of 100, based on 31 critics, indicating "mixed or average reviews".
+At Metacritic the film has a weighted average score of 49 out of 100, based on 31 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.